FarFetchd/clickitongue/README.md

 works for humming, and any mic positioned (very) near your mouth should work for blowing.
 Remove any spongy/fuzzy windscreens for best blowing results!

-The first time you run Clickitongue, it will have you train it to detect your particular blowing and humming sounds, in your particular acoustic environment.

-If you ever want to redo the training procedure: On Linux or OSX run Clickitongue with the --retrain flag.
-On Windows delete the default.clickitongue file that should live in the same directory as clickitongue.exe.
+If you ever want to redo the training procedure, or change the selected audio input device: On Linux or OSX run Clickitongue with the --retrain or --forget_input_dev flag.
+On Windows, use the buttons in the main GUI.

-If you want to change audio input devices: On Linux or OSX run Clickitongue with the --forget_input_dev flag.
-On Windows delete the audio_input_device.config file that should live in the same directory as clickitongue.exe.

 # Mic Advice